-Often the over-taxed organs of digestion cry out for help by dyspepsia's pains, nausea, dizziness, headaches, liver complaints bowel disorders.
-Such troubles call for prompt use of Dr. King's New Life Pilis.
+Often the over-taxed organs of digestion cry out for help by dyspensia's pains, nausea, dizziness, headaches, liver complaints bowel disorders.
+Such troubles call for prompt use of Dr. King's New Life Pills.
 They are gentle, thorough and guaranteed to cure.
 25c at Glazier & Stimson's drug store.

-WASHTENAW FAIR, SEPT.
+WASHITANAW FAIR; SEPT.
 9-12.

-The Oreat Hive Wins Again.
+The Great Hive Wins Agels.

-The Great Hive, L. O. T. M. M., he won out again and the Supreme Hive was Also the exclusive right to use the same in this and any other state along with the use of certain secret ritual and paraphernalia, banners, emblems and pins, the defendants to withdraw all protests and objections filed with the officers or departments of other states.
-They are also enjoined from beginning any actions at law for the purpose of interfering with the complainants In conclusion, the complainant is allowed to file a copy of its amended name as changed by the recent change of its charter and by-laws as made at Marquette at the meeting of the great Democratic Caucus.
+The Great Hive, L. O. T. M. M., bas won out again and the Supreme Hive was Kinne signed the formal decree giving the great hive the right to the name and titles claimed by both the organizations.
+Also the exclusive right to use the same Mrs. A. R. Phelps, of Dexter, was the in this and any other state along with the use of certain secret ritual and paraphornalis, banners, emblems and pins, the defendants to withdraw all protests and objections filed with the officers or departjoined from beginning any actions at law for the purpose of interfering with the complainanti In conclusion, the complainant is allowed to file a copy of its amended name as changed by the recent change of its charter and by-laws as made at Marquette at the meeting of the great

+Democratic Caucus.

-The Democrats of the township of Sylvan will meet in caucus, at the township hall in the village of Chelsea, Michigan, on Thursday, the 17th day of July, at 8 o'clock p. m., for the purpose of nominating 13 delegates to the County Convention to elect delegates for the State Convention to be held July 80th at Detroit, Mich., and also for the purpose of electing 13 delegates for the County Convention vet to be called for the purpose of nomi. nating county officers.
+The Democrats of the township of Sylvan will meet in caucus, at the township hall in the village of Chelsea, Michigan, on Thursday, the 17th flay of July, at 8 o'clock p. m., for the purpose of nominating 18 delegates to the County Convention to elect delegates for the State Convention to be held July 80th at Detroit, Mich., and also for the purpose of electing 18 delegates for the County Convention vet to be called for the purpose of nomi.

 By ORDER OF COMMITTEE.
 Dated July 5th, 1902.